 LOFT Co-creator and Lead Counselor

-Catharine is a Experience Analyst at Phase2 Technology and co-owner of a CrossFit gym.
+Catharine is an Experience Analyst at Phase2 Technology and co-owner of a CrossFit gym.
 She is a dedicated advocate for using technology to bridge the accessibility divide – constantly finding new uses for accessibility.
 Her influential work has been recognized through national leadership awards, honors, and national publications.
 In 2011, Catharine was listed as "People to Watch" in the Washingtonian Magazine's Tech Titans feature, and was the recipient of the American Association of People with Disabilities national leadership award.
 She lost her hearing at eight months old, has used Cued Speech since she was eighteen months old and received her first cochlear implant at the age of three.
 When in college, Catharine completed a successful internship to increase accessibility and awareness at the Dali Universe gallery at the County Hall Gallery in London.
 After graduating from Wake Forest University, she began her career in accessibility at VSA Arts, the Smithsonian Freer and Sackler Galleries, and the Kennedy Center for Performing Arts in Washington, D.C.
-She serves on the Board of Directors of the Alexander Graham Bell Association for the Deaf and Hard of Hearing.
+She is the incoming president of the Board of Directors of the Alexander Graham Bell Association for the Deaf and Hard of Hearing.